duddu/cordova-plugin-antitampering/README.md

 If you want to contribute: fork the repo, create a new branch, and submit a PR *to the develop branch* of this repo.
 I will merge into develop, and then into master on the next release tag.

-The plugin is tested (thanks to Travis CI) on Cordova versions from 5 to 8, on both Android and iOS platforms.
+The plugin is tested (thanks to Travis CI) on **Cordova versions from 5 to 9**, on both Android and iOS platforms.